caprice-j/ggbash/README.md

                                   size=Petal.Width))
 ```

+### 5. Auto-generated Filenames

+The `png` and `pdf` functions in R save a plot in `Rplot001.{png|pdf}` if no file name is specified.
+That function can easily overwrite the previous plot, and users often have to set file names manually.

+The `png` and `pdf` commands in `ggbash` tries to generate a sensible file name based on the given dataset and aesthetic names if no file name is specified.

+For example, when you are using the `iris` dataset which has 150 rows, the output of `p Sepal.W Sepal.L | png` is saved in `iris-150/point_x-Sepal.Width_y-Sepal.Length.480x480.png`.

+If you happen to have the different `iris` dataset which has a different number of rows (say 33), the same command result is saved in `iris-33/` directory.

+### 6. Order Agnostic Arguments

 `png` and `pdf` could receive plot size and file name.
 If none specified, the default values are used.

 `png` and `pdf` commands interpret a single- or double-quoted token as file name ("iris-for" in the following example), and otherwise plot size. `png` is order-agnostic: Both of the following notations generates the same png file `"my-iris-plot.960x480.png"`.